 The history of the D. T. Carlton Block by Carol Mahler

-In 1999, Sunny South Packing Company, owned by the Morgan family estate, sold the structure to Jim C. Green (1943-2003), owner and operator of DeSoto Appliances.
+• In 1999, Sunny South Packing Company, owned by the Morgan family estate, sold the structure to Jim C. Green (1943-2003), owner and operator of DeSoto Appliances.
 After his death, his wife Leora sold the building to Thompson Ventures.
 In 2004, Thompson Ventures sold the building to Charles and Martha Craven.
 They rehabilitated the building and opened the Oak Park Inn in 2008.
 Innkeeper Chris Brown bought the structure in 2015, and Hurricane Irma wrecked the structure on Sept.
 10, 2017.
 In 2018, Sanjaykumar Patel bought and rehabilitated the structure.
 He reopened the Oak Park Inn in 2019.

 W. H. Seward Store, 10-14 W. Oak - Built in 1900, the building next to the Carlton Block was one of three to survive the 1905 fire.
 Seward sold dry goods, hay and grain--with a livery stable in the rear.
 He built another shop--to sell clothing--to the west of his original store.
 At that time, the brick in the upper brick facade was changed to "tie" the two structures together.